-The Group is exposed to a variety of financial risks in relation to financial instruments.
 The Group's financial assets and liabilities by category are summarized in Note 5.
 The main types of risks are market risk, credit risk and liquidity risk.

 The Group's risk management is coordinated with its Parent Company, in close cooperation with the BOD, and focuses on actively securing the Group's short to medium-term cash flows by minimizing the exposure to financial markets.